-At the same time of the permit review, the permit applicant is responsible for publishing a notice of the permit in one issue of the official state journal (The Advocate) and three consecutive issues of the official parish journal of the parish where the proposed activity is located.
+At the same time of the permit review, the permit applicant is responsible for publishing notice of the permit in one issue of the official state journal (The Advocate) and three consecutive issues of the official parish journal of the parish where the proposed activity is located.
 Call LDWF at 225.765.2642 to obtain the name of the official parish journal.

-The suggested format for a public notice is (fill in parenthese as appropriate):
+The suggested format for public notice is (fill in parentheses as appropriate):

-Request for Scenic Rivers Permit on (name of Scenic River)
+Request for Scenic River Permit on (name of Scenic River)

-The applicant submit proof of public notice to LDWF via email to firstname.lastname@example.org or by mail to:
+The applicant must mail proof of public notice to:

 2000 Quail Drive